duxsco/gentoo-installation/README.md

 The following installation guide results in a system that is/uses:
 - **Secure Boot**: EFI binary/binaries in ESP(s) are Secure Boot signed.
 - **Measured Boot**: All files in `/boot`, e.g. grub.cfg, initramfs, kernel, are GnuPG signed.
 Furthermore, [systemd-cryptenroll](https://wiki.archlinux.org/title/Trusted_Platform_Module#systemd-cryptenroll) or [clevis](https://github.com/latchset/clevis) is used to automatically decrypt LUKS volumes.
+You can secure the use of `systemd-cryptenroll` with a pin, though.
 - **Fully encrypted**: Except ESP(s) and `/boot`, all partitions are LUKS encrypted.
 - **RAID**: mdadm and BTRFS based RAID are used wherever it makes sense if the number of disks is >= 2.
 - **Rescue system** based on a **customised SystemRescueCD** that provides the `chroot.sh` script to conveniently chroot into your Gentoo installation.